 At the moment the main actors responsible of displacement are the so-called BACRIM (short for bandas criminales, criminal bands) organized by former paramilitary men involved with drug trafficking, the guerrillas, and government forces.
 Despite President Juan Manuel Santos has identified the BACRIM as the number one threat to citizen security, he still continues to sell the notion that Colombians live in a post-conflict society.

-Bogota is the city with the highest number of IDPs in the world but without a plan to face a conflict that everyday becomes more urbanized, despite the efforts of Colombian government to sign a peace agreement with the guerrilla and to start a post conflict era.
+Bogota is the city with the highest number of IDPs in the world but without a plan to face a conflict that everyday becomes more urbanized, despite the post-conflict era that has just inconspicuously taken off after the signing of a milestone peace agreement between the government and the FARC guerrilla.
 On May 2014, a couple of hundred displaced people set up camp in Plaza Bolivar, the main square in Bogota, to draw attention to their plight.
 Many of the displaced were driven from their homes decades ago and are demanding more help from the state.
 Some of them are asking for financial compensation from the authorities, while others want help finding a new place where to live.
 Most had to leave their homes with only the things they could carry and have not dared return while the conflict continues.
 IDPs are not a population that has suffered from the collateral effects of armed conflict, and therefore should be the object of humanitarian assistance (that different institutions have badly provided in the last years), but a group that has been directly victimized by conflict, whose rights were violated and should therefore be restored.

 The displaced people remained in Plaza Bolivar for more than three weeks - May 1st to May 23rd - when were forced to leave the square two days before the first round of Presidential Elections and after reaching a partial agreement with the municipal authorities that offered each family just $500 dollars of humanitarian help, to be probably received in August 2014.
 Few days before they left Plaza Bolivar, the police destroyed their tents put together with plastic bags, sticks and cords, forcing people to spend several nights sleeping on the floor without any protection.